inveniosoftware/invenio/docs/general/introduction.rst

 That's why we say Invenio is a framework for large-scale digital repositories.
-Often, large-scale repositories does not fit in a standard box, which is why Invenio is first and foremost a framework, that helps you build your repository faster and on a high-quality reliable foundation.
+Often, large-scale repositories does not fit in a standard box, which is why Invenio is first and foremost a framework that helps you build your repository faster and on a high-quality reliable foundation.

 Flexible metadata